rism-digital/verovio/doc/guidelines.md

 ### Running clang-format

-*Please make sure you use version 5.0*
+*Please make sure you use version 11.0 or more recent*

 To use clang-format to adjust a single file: